Myhael76/public-webmethods-lab/README.md

 The following projects must be built upfront as they are a prerequisite for many others

+- execute initial project setup
+  - run generateEnv.bat in folder 00.commons
+  - eventually change the produced .env file in folder 00.commons according to your environment and/or preferences
+  - run generateEnvInstallCommons.bat in folder 01.build.000.commons
+  - eventually change the produced .env file in folder 01.build.000.commons according to your environment and/or preferences
-- centos-wm-install-helper
+- project 01.build.001.wm-install-helper - centos-wm-install-helper
-  - we use this as a helper for installations, both for installation script authoring and for installations made during build automation
-  - execute the build command in the project folder
+  - run build.bat in folder 01.build.001.wm-install-helper
-- centos-wm-generic-installation
-  - this project prepares a base image to be used accross various dynamic installations
+- project 01.build.002.generic-installation - wm-generic-host
-  - run the build command from the folder
+  - run build.bat in folder 01.build.002.generic-installation
-- dbcc-builder
+- project 01.build.003.mydbcc - dbcc-builder
   - this project builds a container image having the database configurator
-  - playing around with webMEthods requires a database as a prerequisite.
+  - playing around with webMethods requires a database as a prerequisite.
 The built container will help with the database initialization
-  - change the .env file and provide all the necessary host paths (installer, product image, update manager bootstrap, fixes image etc)
-  - execute the build command in the project folder
+  - optionally run generateEnv.bat and change the resulting .env file according to your preferences
+  - run build.bat.
+If the .env file does not exist, build.bat will call generateEnv.bat and will generate a default .env file
   - build command variations are provided as example
   - Note: the build of this container is not done by docker, therefore do not attempt a "docker-compose build".
 Use the provided commands as in the windows .bat files
+- each project is built to be used independently.
+Follow the readmes of each project.
 - try out database preparation projects
-  - mysqlce-for-wm-example
+  - project 02.example.401.mysqlce-for-wm
   - sqlserver-for-wm-example

 ## Common use cases